 Think about what items will really bring you joy in your space, before you purchase them.
 This will save a heap of guilt and Konmari’ing later on.

 Don’t forget, the most important part of all of this – It’s YOUR dream home office space.

 No one else’s.

 One of the most important factors in making your home office your dream office is how you personalize it.
-In the rat race, I mean work place, you don’t get much say in how your space looks.
-Sure, you can change your old desktops’ screensaver and add colored sticky notes to your meeting minutes, but for most office workers, that’s about it.
+In the rat race, I mean workplace, you don’t get much say in how your space looks.
+Sure, you can change your old desktops’ screensaver and add coloured sticky notes to your meeting minutes, but for most office workers, that’s about it.
 Your home office is your chance to create a space designed specifically to inspire and motivate you.